 TAACCCT Round 3 Online Panel Discussion!

 In its third year, the Trade Adjustment Assistance Community College Training grant program is setting the standard for collaborative grant making in the federal government.
-To highlight important focus areas for the third round of funding announced last month, representatives from the departments of Labor and Education, along with current grantees, joined together for a virtual panel discussion.
+To highlight important focus areas for the third round of funding announced in April 2013, representatives from the departments of Labor and Education, along with current grantees, joined together for a virtual panel discussion.
 If you missed this event, you can view the archived video, transcript and slides here:

 - 04-19-2013: Obama administration will award $474.5 million in grants to community colleges to develop local employer partnerships and expand job training.
 Grants are the third installment of a $2 billion, four-year initiative.
 Read the press release here.